Cervidellus/ImGuiScope/README.md

 **About:**
+I always seem to keep rewriting scoped timers as I find them super helpful for debugging.
+I decided to write one with a little added functionality.
 ImGuiScope is a simple tool to quickly provide benchmarking in an application that already makes use of Dear ImGui.

 It provides:
 -Named scoped timers.
--Internal ring buffers for each timer that hold 10 seconds of results.
+-Internal ring buffers for each timer that holds from 1 second to 10 minutes of results.
 -Dear ImGui collapsing header widgets to display results.

 **Dependencies**